audt-ai/entity-resolution-spec/README.md

 # Entity Resolution Spec

-A deterministic, minimal schema for resolving identity across people, organizations, and addresses.
+a deterministic, minimal schema for resolving identity across people, organizations, and addresses.

-Designed for evidence-grade analytical work in legal, compliance, audit, and investigative contexts.
+designed for evidence-grade analytical work in legal, compliance, audit, and investigative contexts.

 ## Overview